Cheese Knishes

 Knish Recipe

 Looking for a wonderful way to keep warm in the cooler weather?
 Try these knishs a humble Jewish snack filled with potato and cheese.
-Used to warm up people on cold days or even as a prop by opportunistic politicians to curry favour with voters it's a simple but oh so rewarding snack.
+Used to warm up people on cold days or even as a prop by opportunistic politicians to curry favour with voters it's a simple but oh so rewarding breakfast or snack.
 On the outside is a wonderfully crumbly sour cream pastry for some truly delightful carb on carb action.
 Just add hot mustard!

 The first and only time I tried a knish was in New York about 20 years ago during a cold New York Christmas.
 My sister and I were staying in a small hotel in New York and had spent the previous night craning our heads to watch the small television that was anchored to the ceiling.
 I had chosen the hotel, in my haste I didn't realise that I needed to see dimensions of New York hotel rooms and it only made us more determined to leave the room as soon as possible.
 To the comforts of the snow and chill outside.
 How unlike me.
 I'm the hotel cat that sits in front of the fireplace but that just goes to show how modest the hotel was.
 Mea culpa.